picoos/picoos/README.md

 ---------------

 There are two methods to work with pico]OS.
-The first is to build the pico]OS library and link it to your project that you may develope with some kind of integrated compiler/debugger IDE.
+The first is to build the pico]OS library and link it to your project that you may develop with some kind of integrated compiler/debugger IDE.
 The second method is to use the Makefile system that is provided with pico]OS to build all you need - the pico]OS RTOS library, application libararies and your main program.